EMERGING THEMES IN BEHAVIORAL HEALTH

 By listening to “Open to Hope Again,.” you’ll be immersed in a musical journey that captures the essence of the changing workforce and the pursuit of happiness in professional life.
 The Anthem serves as a reminder that happiness and fulfillment are not just achievable goals but essential elements in driving success and innovation.

 What a beautiful event.
 So much care and thought into every detail.
 A very unique conference with academic aspect and also a connecting, meaningful, nurturing energy.

-Emerging Themes in Behavioral Health will provide a platform for mental health leaders and clinicians to discuss and exchange evidence-based best practices on the most relevant mental health topics impacting our society today.
+Emerging Themes in Behavioral Health is proud to offer clinicians and the community an opportunity to attend content-rich workshops that are research-based and forward-thinking.
+Our conference is a platform for mental health leaders and clinicians to discuss and exchange evidence-based best practices on the most relevant mental health topics impacting our society today.

 Kevin Hines is a storyteller.
 He is a best selling author, global public speaker, and award winning documentary filmmaker.
 In the Year 2000, Kevin attempted to take his life by jumping off the Golden Gate Bridge.
 Many factors contributed to his miraculous survival including a sea lion which kept him afloat until the Coast Guard arrived.
 Kevin now travels the world sharing his story of hope, healing, and recovery while teaching people of all ages the art of wellness & the ability to survive pain with true resilience.

 His motto: #BeHereTomorrow and every day after that.

 Welcome Reception, Invocation & Talk with Actress, Philanthropist, and Suicide Loss Survivor.